-In July 2018 IFC Certification Ltd launched the IFC Certification SDI 19 scheme for installers of smoke control systems.
+In July 2018 IFC Certification Ltd launched the IFC Certification SDI 19 scheme for companies who install, service or maintain of smoke control systems.

 The scheme document, available from IFC Certification Ltd - http://www.ifccertification.com, provides the specific requirements of the IFC Certification SDI 19 scheme for installers of smoke control systems.
-IFC Certification has produced this scheme to ensure a suitable and acceptable level of competency with regard to fire strategy verification, system design and the installation of smoke control systems.
+IFC Certification has produced this scheme to ensure a suitable and acceptable level of competency with regard to fire strategy verification, system design and the installation, service or maintenance of smoke control systems.

-Further information, scheme document and application form is available from email@example.com
+Further information, scheme document and application form is available by contacting email@example.com

-Maintenance of smoke ventilation systems (including AOVs) should only be undertaken by competent organisations that are both members of the SCA and accredited to IFC Certification Ltd's third party competence scheme.
-The SCA recommends you engage with an SCA member to provide access to competent engineers and knowledge to help you service any smoke vent systems that you may inherit in your property portfolio.
+The SCA recommends that maintenance of smoke ventilation systems, including automatic opening vents (AOVs), be undertaken by competent organisations that are both members of the SCA, and accredited to IFC Certification Ltd's third party installers scheme SDI 19.
+The SCA recommends you engage with an SCA member to provide access to competent engineers with the knowledge to help you service any smoke vent systems in your property portfolio.

 Click here to download the HEVAC/Smoke Control Application Form.